 Garmin Forerunner 35

 It might not be quite as cheap as the Forerunner 25, but the Forerunner 35 is aimed at the lower end of the runner's market.
 Ideal for new runners, couch to 5k-ers and those who want a little more info on their regular runs without being overwhelmed by data, it also has activity tracking, bridging the divide between an inexpensive activity tracker and a serious sports watch.

 It packs in all the bare essentials for runners: distance, pace, time, calories, splits and an optical heart rate monitor.
 Plus it also delivers smartphone notifications to your wrist.
 Everything you need if you're a recreational runner who just wants to keep tabs on how far and fast they've gone.

-Buy it for: GPS distance, pace, calories, basic step tracking.
+Buy it for: GPS distance, pace, calories, activity tracking